-Harris County 2024 Tax Rates and Fiscal Year 2025 Adopted Annual Budget
+Harris County 2024 Tax Rates and Fiscal Year 2025 Proposed Annual Budget

 The Harris County Commissioners Court sets the 2024 tax rates for Harris County, the Harris County Flood Control District, the Hospital District, and the Port of Houston Authority.
 Separate tax rates are set for Maintenance and Operations (M&O) and Debt Service (I&S).
 M&O tax rate increases are capped by state statute unless voters approve a higher rate at an election.
-On August 15, 2024, Commissioners Court adopted 2024 tax rates for the Flood Control District that will require a tax rate election in November.
-The tax rate timeline for 2024 is below and shows the expedited Flood Control process that was required to accommodate the election filing deadline:
+For tax year 2024, Commissioners Court has proposed tax rates for both the County and the Flood Control District that, if adopted on August 15, will require a tax rate election in November.
+As a result, County and Flood Control decisions were expedited in 2024 to meet deadlines to call an election if the Court chooses.
+The planned 2024 tax rate timeline is:

-Flood Control District County, Hospital District and Port of Houston Vote to propose tax rates (August 6) Vote to propose tax rates (September 10) Hold a hearing (August 15) Hold a hearing (September 19) Adopt rates (August 15) Formally vote to adopt rates (September 19)
+County and Flood Control District Hospital District/ Port of Houston Vote to propose tax rates (August 6) Vote to propose tax rates (September 10) Hold a hearing (August 15) Hold a hearing (September 19) Formally vote to adopt rates (August 15) Formally vote to adopt rates (September 19)

-Tax rates were calculated using a certified estimate of taxable values provided by the Harris Central Appraisal District (HCAD) in late July.
-The County can adopt rates using this certified estimate or may choose to wait and adopt rates based on the certified roll which HCAD provided near the end of August.
+Tax rates are calculated using a certified estimate of taxable values provided by the Harris Central Appraisal District (HCAD) in late July.
+The County can adopt rates using this certified estimate or may choose to wait and adopt rates based on the certified roll which HCAD is expected to provide near the end of August.

 The range of tax rates Commissioners Court can adopt is set by statute and cannot exceed the "Voter Approval Rate" (VAR) without an election.
 If Commissioners Court fails to adopt rates, the rates revert to the "No-New Revenue" (NNR) rates.
-The Tax Office transmitted the tax rate calculations to Commissioners Court for the County and Flood Control on August 6, 2024, transmitted the calculations for the Port on August 15, 2024, and the Hospital District on September 10, 2024.
+The Tax Office transmitted the tax rate calculations to Commissioners Court for the County and Flood Control on August 6, 2024 and plans to transmit the calculations for the Port and Hospital District on August 15, 2024.